DETAILED ACTION

 In regard to claim 14, Lim et al disclose an at least partially translucent, generally dome-shaped housing member for an electronic device, the housing member comprising:

-an interior surface including a plurality of facets configured to direct light impinging on a translucent portion of the exterior surface toward a desired location within a chamber defined by the housing member, wherein at least some of the facets are arranged in pairs (some are in pairs) and wherein each arranged pair of facets together with a respective portion of the exterior surface of the housing member forms a triangular prism (if the shape the Examiner drew isn’t a triangular prism, then the Fresnel body has triangular prisms).
+a sidewall portion having an interior surface and an at least partially translucent exterior surface, the interior surface of the sidewall portion including a plurality of facets configured to direct light impinging on a translucent portion of the exterior surface of the sidewall portion toward a desired location within a chamber defined by the top portion and the sidewall portion, wherein at least some of the facets are arranged in pairs (some are in pairs) and wherein each arranged pair of facets together with a respective portion of the exterior surface of the sidewall portion forms a triangular prism (if the shape the Examiner drew isn’t a triangular prism, then the Fresnel body has triangular prisms).
 (Figure 4 and 6B; see at least [0050])

 In regard to claim 15, Lim et al disclose the facets are interconnected and evenly distributed along the interior surface.

-In regard to claim 16, Lim et al disclose the exterior surface is devoid of any facets.
+In regard to claim 16, Lim et al disclose the exterior surface of the sidewall portion is devoid of any facets.

 In regard to claim 17, Lim et al disclose at least some of the facets are arranged in pairs and wherein each pair of facets together with a respective portion of the exterior surface forms a triangular prism.